Na Aana Is Des Laado: Reception

 In week of 17 October 2009, It occupied top position with 7 TVR.

 In week of 23 January 2010, It garnered highest weekly of 7.70 TVR.

 Broadcast

 Na Aana Is Des Laado was dubbed in Tamil as கருத்தம்மா and broadcast on Raj TV and also in Telugu as Naadi Adajanme in Maa TV.
 The show started in Serbia on RTV Pink with the name Neželjene on 17 December 2012 but was not finished.
-It also aired on Dangal (TV channel) and Rishtey (TV channel).
+It also aired on Dangal and Rishtey.